-Inspired by the classic Italian heritage styles of yesteryear, the Viberg Hiker is crafted from a single-piece, Visone kudu roughout leather from UK tannery C.F.
+Inspired by the classic Italian heritage styles of yesteryear, the Viberg Hiker is crafted from a single-piece, Visone kudu roughout leather from C.F.
 Stead.
-The gunmetal hardware and classic, D-ring lacing setup offer serious nods to the boot’s advanced outerwear credentials, as do the commando sole and Goodyear-welted construction.
-Built to Viberg’s 9220 last, the Hiker is a handsomely hardy boot purpose built to go the distance, rain or shine.

--Birch Kudu roughout leather by CF Stead England
+LEATHER: Birch Kudu roughout leather by C.F.
+Stead (UK)

 -360 Natural Storm Welt construction